ViciousDoormat/ViciousDoormat/README.md

 Previously, I explored this intersection in my bachelor's project [PatternPal](https://github.com/PatternPal/PatternPal), a Visual Studio extension that detects design patterns.

 I am fascinated by the differences between programming languages, especially how their unique features help to solve different problems.
-For example, I love Rust’s emphasis on memory safety without a garbage collector, Haskell's strong type system and functional purity, and Python’s simplicity and readability.
+For example, I love Rust’s emphasis on memory safety without a garbage collector, Haskell's functional purity and it's ability to guide the compiler, and Python’s simplicity and readability.

 Embedded programming is a hobby of mine, where low-level programming meets hardware.
 I satisfy this hobby by [developing a satellite with Da Vinci Satellite](https://github.com/davincisatellite), and with personal projects like this [smart clock](https://github.com/ViciousDoormat/Smart-clock).